 Implementation of Alternative B would have similar impacts to surface waters as Alternative A. In the short term, potential runoff from these areas would not contribute to stormwater impacts, as there would be less land disturbance.
 Additionally, the cooling water intake and discharge would not be sealed; therefore, there would be no impacts related to the installation of bulkheads.
-Consequently, impacts under Alternative B would be shortterm and minor, and are expected to be less than those under Alternative A.
+Consequently, impacts under Alternative B would be short term and minor, and are expected to be less than those under Alternative A.

 Under the No Action Alternative, it is assumed that TVA would be required to continue operating some sumps and stormwater systems at the retired facility.
 TVA would continue to restrict access to BRF, perform periodic inspections and critical maintenance as needed, and conduct environmental monitoring and reporting as required by existing permits.
-Leaving the facility in place would present a higher risk of impacts to surface water than Alternatives A or B based on the potential for unpermitted releases of sediment, chemicals, and solid waste.
+Leaving the facility in place would present a higher risk of impacts to surface water than Alternatives A or B because the continued presence of site infrastructure would be anticipated to deteriorate, resulting in potential risk for release of sediment, chemicals, or solid waste.

 Permits would continue to be renewed with applicable monitoring requirements included.
 Permits and associated pollution prevention plans would be modified to indicate the changes from current conditions.
-The scope of this document does not include the longterm management of the onsite CCR surface water impoundments.
-Discharge of the sumps and stormwater have been rerouted away from the CCR surface water impoundments to ensure these discharges are still appropriately handled through the TDEC NPDES permit program.
+The scope of this document does not include the long-term management of the onsite surface water impoundments.
+Discharge of the sumps and stormwater would be appropriately handled through the TDEC NPDES permit program.
 Minor impacts are anticipated with this alternative as long as facilities are maintained.